 The same screen allows you to configure the type and size of the receiving buffer and FEC parameters as a function of the IP network quality so we have the shortest delay while audio cuts are minimized or eliminated in poor quality networks (see paragraph 3.4 of this manual in order to select the optimal buffer configuration depending on your application).

-Return to the general configuration screen, check that the selected coding algorithm in the "ENCODER" area is correct, or otherwise click on "Select codec" to change it.
+RTP Audio Interface selected coding algorithm in the "ENCODER" area corresponding to that channel (CH1 or CH2) is correct, or otherwise click on "Select codec" to change it.
 There are several pre-defined profiles containing several particular algorithms each one, with preference ordering.
 They can be edited and more profiles can be added.
 The called unit will accept the call using the first coding algorithm that it supports from the list (independently of the profile selected in that unit at that time).